roman-milk/roman-milk.github.io/good-girl-vs-slut.md

  Trisha grinned.
 "It was my pleasure."

  "Ours too!"
 A voice rang out from behind the mirror, and Trisha and Britney both laughed.
 The two cheerleaders got to their feet, each giggling at the other as they slowly steadied their wobbling legs.
 Trisha turned to study her reflection in the one-way mirror.
 Her hair was a mess and her face was flushed red from effort.
 Thick streams of cum were splattered across her body, coating her face, running down her neck, splashed on her perky tits and her dainty legs.
 Even her miniskirt had a few obvious splotches.
 But the smile in the mirror was unmistakable.
 Trisha's bright brown eyes beamed back at her as she grinned towards the mirror.
 Britney tossed her hair and called out to the wall.
-Report_Story #3